Guidelines for Full Time and Part Time Programs

 The goal of the Arrowsmith Program is to identify and strengthen a series of weak cognitive areas that affect learning, and each student works on cognitive programs that are individually designed for their areas of learning difficulty.

-Upon completion of the program, students are able to capitalize on their increased learning capacities; after a three to four year program they are reintegrated into a full academic curriculum without further special education assistance or program modifications.
+Upon completion of the program, students are able to capitalize on their increased learning capacities; after a three to four year program they are reintegrated into a full academic curriculum.
+Some students may require one to two years to gain experience using their strengthened learning capacities and some students may need tutoring initially to bring academic skills to grade level.
 If a student is unable to complete the three to four year program, they achieve benefit each year they are in the program.

 Where and How is it Delivered?